-(2 credits) Knowledge and skill in outdoor recreation activities including backpacking, camping, climbing, hiking and orienteering.
-Safety rules, survival and compass/map reading are emphasized.
+(2 credits; non-yearly, consult department) Knowledge and skill in outdoor recreation activities including backpacking, camping, climbing, hiking and orienteering.
+Safety rules, survival and compass/ map reading are emphasized.

 KIN 347 - Modalities in Athletic Training

 (3 credits, alternate years, consult department) This course builds upon the knowledge learned in prerequisite courses.
 This course will focus on the physiological process of healing, as well as the rationale behind the use of various therapeutic modalities.